A Design Framework that Unifies 6G Modulation Schemes for Double Selectivity: Numerical Results

+To evaluate the theoretical results from Section~\ref{sec:family}, we simulate examples of modulation schemes in $\Psi$ -- Zak-OTFS, ODDM, OTSM \& AFDM -- (see Section~\ref{subsec:family_complex_hadamard}) as well as OFDM (which is not in $\Psi$).
 We conduct numerical simulations using a 3GPP-compliant $P=6$ path Vehicular-A (Veh-A) channel model~\cite{veh_a}, whose power-delay profile is shown in Table~\ref{tab:veh_a}.
 The Doppler of each path is simulated as $\nu_i = \nu_{\max}\cos(\theta_i)$, with $\theta_i$ uniformly distributed in $[-\pi, \pi)$ and $\nu_{\max} = 815$ Hz denoting the maximum channel Doppler spread\footnote{Our channel model is representative of real propagation environments since it considers \textit{fractional} delay and Doppler shifts -- the path delays in Table~\ref{tab:veh_a} being non-integer multiples of the delay resolution $\nicefrac{1}{B}$, and the Doppler shifts $\nu_i = \nu_{\max}\cos(\theta_i)$ being non-integer multiples of the Doppler resolution $\nicefrac{1}{T}$.}.
 We consider parameters: $M=13, N=16$, $B = 0.39$ MHz, $T = 0.533$ ms, and uncoded $4$-QAM (quadrature amplitude modulation) transmissions.
 We assume Gaussian-sinc pulse shaping as per~\cite{Chockalingam2025_gs}.
-We do not pursue simulations with larger frame sizes and wider bandwidths since we have established that the uncoded data detection performance remains similar to our system in~\cite{Mehrotra2025_WCLSpread}.
+The channel parameters are chosen to satisfy the condition in Theorem~\ref{thm:family_pred}.
+We perform data detection using the minimum mean squared error (MMSE) estimator\footnote{\textcolor{black}{$\widehat{\mathbf{s}} = (\widehat{\mathbf{G}}^{\mathsf{H}}\widehat{\mathbf{G}}+\sigma^2\mathbf{I}_{MN})^{-1} \widehat{\mathbf{G}}^{\mathsf{H}} \mathbf{r}$}}~\cite{Tse2005}.
+We do not simulate larger frame sizes and wider bandwidths since we have shown in~\cite{Mehrotra2025_WCLSpread} that the uncoded data detection performance remains similar.